 Some posts contain compensated links.
 Please read this disclaimer for more info.

-Places To Visit In Serbia For A Weekend Getaway
+Places To Visit In Serbia: Lesser-Known Weekend Getaway Ideas

 Serbia has the perfect lineup for a great weekend road trip.
 And, yes, the party is just as wild as you have heard.
 Though, maybe not in its small towns where everything tends to exist in a much quieter way.

-Serbia is a land-locked country, but still very much in the center of all the action in the Balkans and pleasantly uncrowded.
-Eight countries surround the Serbian border: Bulgaria and Romania to the East.
+Serbia is a land-locked country but still very much in the center of all the action in the Balkans and pleasantly uncrowded.
+Eight countries surround the Serbian border: Bulgaria and Romania to the East .
 Macedonia to the South.
 Kosovo, Montenegro, Croatia, and Bosnia and Herzegovina to the West.
-Hungary is the lone country which borders in the north.
+Hungary is the lone country that borders in the north.

 Serbia Tourism: Know Before You Go